 This next article in our light bulb series is all about halogen bulbs with a GU10 base.
-Along with halogen GU10 light bulbs, LED are phasing out the outdated incandescent bulb.
+Along with halogen GU10 light bulbs and LED’s the outdated incandescent bulbs are being replaced with more energy efficient bulbs.
 Halogen lamps (bulbs) are technically incandescent bulbs, but are more energy efficient and longer lasting.

 On one hand halogen is not as energy efficient as its LED counterpart.
 On the other hand when it comes to the reflective quality of crystal prisms, they are ideal.

 Halogen bulbs have a glass envelope with gas inside the envelope.
 The halogen gas increases the light output and take no time to warm up.
 These bulbs are compact in size and have a high lumen output.
 They are longer lasting than the ordinary incandescent bulbs.

 What is a GU10 Light Bulb?

 Most of our modern chandeliers and ceiling lights have a GU10 base.
 The socket requires a halogen or LED light bulb to have 2 pins or legs on the end.
 A GU10 bulb is line voltage which means there is no transformer to worry about.
 The driver is built right into the bulb.
 In addition, GU10 halogen bulbs as well as most LED’s are dimmable.
 We always recommend you use a dimmer switch to proper lighting depending on the mood you wish to achieve.

 Clear bulbs are the perfect choice for our modern crystal chandeliers and ceiling lights.
 50 watt halogen bulbs play up the brilliance of the trimming.
 The standard halogen lamp has 400 lumens.
 Remember, the higher the lumens, the brighter the light.